scotty-format: A Response Format Helper for the Scotty Web Framework

 raw $ encodeUtf8 "1. e4"

-will respond with three different formats based on the Accept
+) that responds with three different formats based on the Accept

-sent by the client.
+header value sent by the client.

 curl http://localhost:8080/hello